dem13/linso/README.md

 # Linso

-Linso - create to help you develop and maintain your apps
+Linso - created to help you develop and maintain your apps